A Day in the Life of Ancient Rome

 ...Or so went the stories.
 In fact, the legendary Roman orgy was just that — legendary.
 Romans advocated moderation and fidelity.
 If anything, stuffiness and business sense were the rule.
 The family unit was considered sacred.
 Whatever decadence there was in Roman life was confined to the upper classes in the later empire.

-Excerpted from Rick Steves' Europe 101: History & Art for the Traveler — available from our online Travel Store.
-For up-to-date specifics, see the latest edition of the Rick Steves' Rome travel guide.
+Excerpted from Rick Steves' Europe 101: History & Art for the Traveler.
+For up-to-date specifics on Rome, see the latest edition of our Rome guidebook.
 We also offer free-spirited Italy tours.